ReneHezser/bicep-registry-modules/avm/res/digital-twins/digital-twins-instance/endpoint--event-hub/README.md

 - Required: No
 - Type: bool

-### Parameter: `managedIdentities.userAssignedResourceId`
+### Parameter: `managedIdentities.userAssignedResourceIds`

 The resource ID(s) to assign to the resource.
+Required if a user assigned identity is used for encryption.

 - Required: No
-- Type: string
+- Type: array

 ### Parameter: `name`